 Don’t trust overhead lighting

-Don’t just rely on general ceiling lighting (such as a central lamp or ceiling fan light), add some floor and table lamps that reflect light from the walls to brighten the space.
+Don’t just rely on general ceiling lighting (such as a central lamp or ceiling fan light), but rather add some floor and table lamps that reflect light from the walls to brighten the space.

 Make it your focal point

-No matter how little natural light is in a room, it is best to make it a focal point.
+No matter how little natural light is in a room, it is best to make the natural light you do have a focal point.

-Drawing attention to the light will make it seem more important.
+Drawing attention to the light will make it seem more important and give it more of a presence.

 Opt for light furniture